 “There are four teams which we use for the operation in Suva’ Mr. Anthony said “All members of the teams are from Fiji Procurement office who work with other government agencies to ensure we send the food rations and non-food items efficiently.
 For transportation, we work closely with Mr Seremaia Seru from Government Fleet Unit (Ministry of Economy) who arranges for vehicles.
 The team was fully committed to assist NDMO deliver the rations and NFIs to the affected people”

 The logistics team has two teams, one working out of Nadi Airport clearing relief items at the airport while the other work with NDMO to assist in the movement of the goods to warehouse and to the ports.
 Similarly, our procurement team has two teams.
 One manages procurement while the other is stationed at the suppliers warehouse (Suva & Lautoka) to oversee food ration packing.

 Since TC Yasa made landfall on 17 December 2020, the team has been working through weekends including Christmas and New Year.
 “What better way to spend Christmas and New Year” remarked Mr. Maciu Camaibulu “The devastation by TC Yasa was shocking and I feel for the people affected.
 We are happy that our small contribution will help people recover and rebuild their lives”

-The team will be at NDMO until the State of Natural Disaster is lifted.
+The team was at NDMO until the State of Natural Disaster was lifted.